johnnovak/johnnovak.site/blog/content/posts/gaming-on-the-amiga-2/index.md

 old Amiga 500 setup, just with the RAM maxed out.
 Only the later ECS Agnus chip supports more than 512 KB of Chip RAM (also called as "Fat Agnus" because it was bigger than the original chip).
-So we'll need to emulate an **ECS Agnus** chipset, which is basically OCS, just the Agnus is ECS.
-WinUAE lets you configure more than 512 KB of Chip RAM with a full OCS chipset, but I don't think that's even possible on real hardware, and that will break some games (e.g., the music in **Pirates!** becomes very distorted with OCS and at least 1 MB of Chip RAM).
+So we'll need to emulate an **ECS Agnus** chipset, which is basically OCS with the Agnus swapped out to the ECS version.
+Although WinUAE lets you configure more than 512 KB of Chip RAM with a full OCS chipset, I don't think that's even possible on real hardware, and that would definitely break some games (e.g., the music in **Pirates!** becomes very distorted with OCS and at least 1 MB of Chip RAM).

 Although "full ECS" chipsets have an improved graphics chip (ECS Denise) which can display additional graphics modes, these were only used by high-end professional applications (because you needed a special expensive monitor).
 No game or demo used the new ECS features for anything.
-Even Commodore shipped the newer generation Amiga 500 models with this mixture of the ECS and OCS chips, and that's what we'll emulate as it has the widest compatibility (ECS Denise is not fully backward compatible with the old Denise).
+Even Commodore shipped the newer generation Amiga 500 models with this mixture of the ECS and OCS chips (OCS Paula and Denise with ECS Agnus), and that's what we'll emulate as it has the widest compatibility (ECS Denise is not fully backward compatible).

 Researching whether a particular game can benefit from extra RAM is time consuming, and sometimes the manual doesn't even contain relevant info about this, or even if it does, it might be vague or simply wrong.
-Therefore, it's a lot easier to simply just try this config first whenever you set up a new game.
-If it works fine, you're done---you can rest assured you're getting all the bells and whistles the game has to offer.
+Therefore, it's a lot easier to simply just try this "dream A500 config" first whenever you set up a new game.
+If it works fine, great, you're done---you can rest assured you're getting all the bells and whistles the game has to offer.
 If there are issues, then you can try the previous two scaled-down configs.